fundamelon/terminal-game-tutorial/part2/README.md

 void setDifficulty(int);
 void setTime(int);
 ```
 along with standard compilation checks.
+(Add these on your own.)

-The purposes of the latter four functions will be explained later - for now think of them as simple "setters".
+The purposes of the latter three functions will be explained later - for now think of them as simple "setters".

 Now we will put things in their proper place.
 In a file called game.cpp,